BingzhaoZhu/TnTDecisionGraph/README.md

 # Tree in Tree: from Decision Trees to Decision Graphs

-This repository is the official implementation of [Tree in Tree: from Decision Trees to Decision Graphs](https://arxiv.org/abs/2110.00392).
+This repository is the implementation of [Tree in Tree: from Decision Trees to Decision Graphs](https://arxiv.org/abs/2110.00392).

 <img src='images/f1.png' width="600px"/>